aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 ![](source/02_SimilaritySearchSentimentAnalysis/static/Open-terminal.jpg)

-4. If you don't have one, create a new access token on HuggingFace's website - [HuggingFace] (https://huggingface.co/settings/tokens) .
-Enter it when prompted by the code block below.
+4. If you don't have one, create a new access token on HuggingFace's website - [HuggingFace] (https://huggingface.co/settings/tokens) and make note of it.

    ![](source/02_SimilaritySearchSentimentAnalysis/static/Hugging_face_token.jpg)

+   Copy & paste the below code on Jypyter Terminal, enter HuggingFace Token when prompted

    ```
    read -p "Enter your HuggingFace token: " TOKEN
    ```

-5. Use the code block below to create an .env file for your project in the same terminal.(use the Copy button on the right to copy code)
+6. Use the code block below to create an .env file for your project in the same terminal.(use the Copy button on the right to copy code)

     ```
     # Install JQuery for parsing output